Skip to main content

 • ThirdCore Web Vitals issues, particularly on mobile.
 Slow pages lose rankings and visitors simultaneously.

-• FourthStructured data and schema markup — higher effort, meaningful gains for local and service businesses.
+• FourthStructured data and schema markup.
+Higher effort but meaningful gains for local and service businesses.

 • LaterMinor issues on low-traffic pages and anything flagged as “best practice” rather than a genuine problem.